renepacchaux/gudeeds-responsive-mobile-app/README.md

 A level of trust is required

-Our team, starts to figure out and document why we representative persona felt that way.
+Our team, starts to figure out and document why our representative persona felt that way.
 The seams are still closing in.
 We are on our way to delivering it to four groups of 10 people.

-<a id="org8a89b1f"></a>
+<a id="org5b28755"></a>

 ### But how do you know?